 If you don’t want to organize a designated driver, you can still make the most of Napa.
 The Napa Valley Wine Train runs from Napa to St. Helena, giving you a car-free option for exploring the area.
 You can also find a variety of tour buses operating in the area.
 There are also a ton of bike tours for you to choose from.

 Non-wine Things to Do

 Napa Valley is a big name in the wine industry, but you can also find plenty of other activities to occupy your time in the area.
 Its hilly landscape makes it suitable for hiking and mountain biking.
 If you want to enjoy the beauty of the outdoors, try Bothe-Napa State Park, Robert Louis Stevenson State Park, or Skyline Park.
-If hiking isn’t your thing, check out other options such as horseback riding and Segway tours.
+If hiking isn’t your thing, look into other options such as horseback riding and Segway tours.
 Check out this article to get more ideas on what to do with your time in Napa Valley.